imgnxorg/.github/profile/README.md

 > A Vercel app with a "Magic Link" provider and monthly dependency audits.

 `Advanced`
-> ### $156 per month
+> ### $159 per month
-> An SST app with a single OAuth provider, all legal documents, data backups, and WAF protection.
+> An SST app with a single OAuth provider, all legal documents, data and storage backups, and WAF protection.

 `Expert`
-> ### $456 per month
+> ### $459 per month
-> An SST app with a single OAuth provider, an Internal OAuth provider, all legal documents, data backups, WAF protection, 2 integrations, and a monthly Risk Assessment.
+> An SST app with a single OAuth provider, an Internal OAuth provider, all legal documents, data and storage backups, WAF protection, 2 integrations, and a monthly Risk Assessment.

 ## Services